-Indonesia Plans To Move Its Capital To Borneo From Jakarta
+Jakarta Is Crowded And Sinking, So Indonesia Is Moving Its Capital To Borneo

 Indonesian President Joko Widodo says his country will create a new capital city on the island of Borneo, revealing new details about his plan to move the central government out of Jakarta.
-The current capital faces a number of problems, including the fact that it's sinking.
+The capital's current location faces a number of problems, including the fact that it's sinking.

-Widodo's announcement Monday comes months after he said he wanted to move the capital, seeking a place that can offer a break from Jakarta's environmental challenges as well as its relentless traffic gridlock.
+Widodo's announcement Monday comes months after he said he wanted to move the capital, seeking a place that can offer a break from Jakarta's environmental challenges as well as its relentlessly gridlocked traffic.

-While rising sea-water levels from climate change are a widespread concern for island and coastal areas worldwide, experts say that in Jakarta, the city has played a central role in creating its predicament.
+While rising seawater levels from climate change are a widespread concern for island and coastal areas worldwide, experts say Jakarta has played a central role in its own predicament.

-"Jakarta's problems are largely man-made," Kennedy reported for NPR earlier this year, adding, "the area's large population has extracted so much groundwater that it has impacted the ground levels, and many surface water resources are polluted."
+"Jakarta's problems are largely man-made," NPR's Merrit Kennedy reported earlier this year.
+"The area's large population has extracted so much groundwater that it has impacted the ground levels, and many surface water resources are polluted."

-As it looked for a new capital, Indonesia's state planning and development agency, called Bappenas, chose the Kalimantan site because it fit all the government's criteria, "including being relatively free from earthquakes and volcanoes," Jakarta Post reports.
+As it looked for a new capital, Indonesia's state planning and development agency, called Bappenas, chose the Kalimantan site because it fit all the government's criteria, "including being relatively free from earthquakes and volcanoes," The Jakarta Post reports.

 The new capital, which has yet to be named, would be in eastern Borneo, hundreds of miles northeast of Jakarta across the Java Sea.
 While the selected area is close to the cities of Balikpapan and Samarinda, the region is mostly known for its beaches and dense rainforests.
 Borneo's lush jungles also form large national parks that are vital habitats for orangutans.